TheMarlboroMan/renoir_engine/README.md

 # renoir_engine

-This is the "legacy" version: the engine as it is needed to work with existing applications.
+This is the "development" version: it should not be used with legacy applications.

-TODO for a new version, in a new repository:
+TODO:
 	- Really separate concerns in different modules (HTML tools, imaging tools, general tools, ORM...)
 	- Create namespaces for all these things.
 	- Maybe translate.